-Challenge number Detail of challenge 1 Poor social and emotional intelligence and attachment/trauma issues for some children.
-2 Low levels of literacy skills which leads to limited progress.
-3 Poor access to life enriching experiences.
-4 Difficulty of parents to support their child/ren at home with their learning.
+Challenge Detail of challenge number

+1 Poor social and emotional intelligence and attachment issues for some children.
+2 Low levels of literacy and numeracy which leads to limited progress.
+3 Lost learning due to the Covid 19 pandemic.
+4 Poor access to life enriching experiences.
+5 Difficulty of parents to support their child/ren at home with their learning.